-3.3 Branch Campus/Extension Center.
-For the purposes of this policy, a location of an institution that is geographically apart and independent of the main campus and is permanent in nature.
+3.23 "Branch Campus" / Extension Center.
+For the purposes of this policy, a location of an institution that is geographically apart and independent of the main campus and is permanent in nature: means a site subordinate to an institution's main campus that operates under the same governance and provides a full range of student services.